wszdexdrf/UIDAI-Hackathon-Entry/README.md

 **Sidenote:** I wanted to encrypt the file containing the passwords and file names, but then realised that it would generate another key which I would have to store somewhere again.
 Therefore the file containing the zip passwords is simply kept in the private folder of the app.
 In case the user's phone is rooted, he would compromise the security of this app.

 ### Secure QR Code
 The app generates a String of your information (non critical, which is only Name, Date of Birth, Gender and Time stamp ) and encrypts it using RSA algorithm.
 This data can now be decrypted by a public key available to anyone.
 Anyone who decrypts this information can be sure that this information was sent only by a Pehchan app and nothing else.
-Also, the QR code is valid only till 5 minutes after generetion, so noone can take your QR code's photograph and check-in at your bookings.
+Also, the QR code is valid only till **5 minutes after generetion**, so noone can take your QR code's photograph and check-in at your bookings.

 **Sidenote:** The public-private key pair is the same as the one provided by UIDAI.
 The Verifier app contains the certificate already.
 Ideally, a different key pair should be used for each client-verifier, but I was unable to find a secure way of communicating the public key to the verifier, as anyone nefarious can also providea a public key for his private key.